aserg-ufmg/angularjs-performance-survey/README.md

 > I hate including HTML inline as a string in Javascript, so I definitely wanted to use `templateUrl`.
 This was all fine and good, and I got my directive up and running.
 Then I decided it was time to unit test it.
 That's where the real fun began.

-> I discovered that while getting some simple unit tests running wasn't too hard using just Jasmine, unit testing my \mcode{templateUrl} directive was no simple matter.
+> I discovered that while getting some simple unit tests running wasn't too hard using just Jasmine, unit testing my `templateUrl` directive was no simple matter.

 > The problem with using `templateUrl` is that Angular uses an HTTP request to go get the file.
 However, in a unit-testing environment, you don't have the full web server environment and can't actually make the HTTP request.
 So, you'll get an error when you try to test the directive.